Longqing Emperor: Death

-Consorts and issue
+Family

 The Longqing Emperor had four sons and seven daughters.
-His first son, Zhu Yiyi (October 1555 – May 1559, posthumous name "Xianhuai"), was born to his first wife, Lady Li.
+His first son, Zhu Yiyi, was born to his first wife, Lady Li.
 His second son died as an infant.
 The third son, Zhu Yijun, inherited the throne.
-The fourth son, Zhu Yiliu (1568–1614, posthumous name "Jian"), held the title of Prince of Lu and resided in Weihui, Henan.
+The fourth son, Zhu Yiliu, held the title of Prince of Lu and resided in Weihui, Henan.
 Both Zhu Yijun and Zhu Yiliu were born to a concubine surnamed Li.
 Out of the seven daughters, only four survived into adulthood.